AP Art History Score Calculator 2026

 • Score of 3: Accepted by many public universities for elective or general education credit.
 Selective institutions may require a 4 or 5.

 Always verify your target institution's specific AP credit policy.
 Art and design schools may have different requirements than liberal arts colleges.
 For the most up-to-date policies, visit the College Board's AP Credit Policy Search tool or contact your prospective institution's admissions office directly.
+Policies vary widely, so treat general score-credit guidance as a starting point, not a guarantee.

 Study Tips to Score a 5 on AP Art History in 2026